citelao/sensible/4-https.md

 ## The secure internet -- with HTTPS

 HTTPS makes the man-in-the-middle attack almost impossible, except for in a few edge cases.
-It is the reason I feel safe reading my email in a browser (and even accessing my bank) on public Wi-Fi---in a specific set of circumstances: if my computer is secure, if I am sure the site is secure, if I don't need to type my password, among other things (which I'll list later).
+It is the reason I can feel safe reading Facebook (and even accessing my bank) on public Wi-Fi---in a specific set of circumstances.

 But HTTPS does not secure every part of your internet browsing, and you must double check it to make sure no one is attacking you.